the-full-stack/fsdl-text-recognizer-project/lab7_sln/readme.md

 We can confirm that we loaded the data correctly by looking at line crops and their corresponding strings.

-Check out `notebooks/05-look-at-fsdl-handwriting.ipynb`.
+Make sure you are in `lab7_sln` directory, and take a look at `notebooks/05-look-at-fsdl-handwriting.ipynb`.

 ## Training on the new dataset

 We're not going to have time to train on the new dataset, but that is something that is now possible.
-As an exercise, you should write `FsdlHandwritingLinesDataset` and `FsdlHandwritingParagraphsDataset`, and be able to train a model on a combination of IAM and FSDL Handwriting data on both the line detection and line text prediction tasks.
+As an exercise, you could write `FsdlHandwritingLinesDataset` and `FsdlHandwritingParagraphsDataset`, and be able to train a model on a combination of IAM and FSDL Handwriting data on both the line detection and line text prediction tasks.